FREQUENTLY ASKED QUESTIONS

-* Talk politely to your neighbour, no need to get into an argument we do live in a civil
+Talk politely to your neighbour, no need to get into an argument we do live in a civil society after all

-* A letter can be sent to the offending premises, of course we would not divulge the source
+A letter can be sent to the offending premises, of course we would not divulge thesource of the complaint

-* Worst case scenario we would advise you to contact the local noise enforcement officer at
+Worst case scenario we would advise you to contact the local noise enforcement officer at your local council

 Often residents take it upon themselves to erect satellite dishes on the external fabric of the building, this is contrary to the terms of your lease and any offending dish may get removed without further notice.

 There are other options to receive extra TV channels either FREEVIEW or a communal satellite dish, please before you contravene the terms of your lease enquire if any of these services are available at your development.

 Most leases forbid the keeping of pets, however in some instances the keeping of small domesticated pets may be deemed acceptable hamsters, budgies etc. If you are unsure please contact us and we will happily check your lease.

 SERVICE CHARGE - Why do I have to pay it?

 When purchasing a leasehold property you agree to contribute to the running costs of the associated management company or resident association, these costs go towards the upkeep of the development and can include regular gardening services, cleaning of the communal stairwells, repairs to the building, block insurance etc.

 SERVICE CHARGE - I am experiencing difficulties and have fallen behind on my service charge payments